-I love finding new ways to make pickles and using tea bags is my latest discovery.
+I love finding new ways to make pickles, and using tea bags is my latest discovery.
 Tea leaves have tannins, and tannins keep your pickles crisp.
-Tannins are also in leaves such as grape and raspberry and many more different types of leaves, but bagged tea is an easier way for me to get the same results and add delicious flavors.
-I love Earl Grey tea and I love that slight subtle taste in my pickles.
-You can use other types of tea too, just make sure it’s not herbal as this doesn’t contain tannins since it’s not really tea leaves but herbs.
-If you want crunchy pickles, you need to do a couple things.
+Tannins are also in leaves such as grape and raspberry and many other types of leaves, but bagged tea is an easier way for me to get the same results and add delicious flavors.
+I love Earl Grey tea, and I love that slight subtle taste in my pickles.
+You can use other types of tea too, just make sure it's not herbal as this doesn't contain tannins since it's herbs rather than tea leaves.
+If you want crunchy pickles, you need to do a couple of things.

 5 Things For Crunchy Pickles

 🥒 Always use the freshest cucumbers.
-Make sure the cucumbers are fresh and farmers markets are a good place to get them, although I have found them at grocery and health food stores too.
-Make sure they’re firm to the touch and don’t have soft spots on them.
+Make sure the cucumbers are fresh.
+Farmers' markets are a good place to get them, although I have found them at grocery and health food stores too.
+Make sure they're firm to the touch and don't have soft spots on them.

 🥒 Cut off the blossom end of the pickle.
 The cucumbers can have an enzyme in the blossom that can make the pickles mushy.
 Just cut off the tip where the cucumber flowered and the enzyme will be removed.

 🥒 Add tannins to your jar.
-Add fresh leaves, oak leaves, cherry leaves, horseradish leaves, grape leaves, or tea bags like those in this video.
-I also like to add a bay leaf to my pickles too.
+Add fresh leaves such as oak leaves, cherry leaves, horseradish leaves, grape leaves, or tea bags like those in this video.
+I also like to add a bay leaf to my pickles.
 The tannins in the leaves prevent the cell walls from breaking down, leaving a crunchy pickle.

 🥒Don't over ferment!
 Pickles ferment for three days on your counter.
 After the initial three days, I then place them in the fridge.
 Then after a few more days of them slowly fermenting in the fridge, I eat them.
 Once the pickles turn olive green they're usually ready.
 They will last many months in your fridge perfectly preserved in the probiotic brine.